jhauberg/cards-deep-django/README.md

 ### Install

-To get the game up and running, you need to have `Python` and `Django` installed.
+To get the game up and running, you need to have `python` and `django` installed.
 After that you just go:

     $ cd cards-deep-django